Key takeaways

 • If you have a business travel credit card, however, you likely already have at least basic travel insurance under its policy, so you might not need to purchase any additional coverage.

-This guide will help you find out more about business travel insurance, how it works and what’s covered, as well as who should get business travel insurance and whether this level of coverage is worth it.
+This guide will answer what is business travel insurance, how does it work and what’s covered, as well as who should get business travel insurance and whether it’s worth it.

 How does business travel insurance work?